michael-s-downs/thethingineed/services/documentation/techhubpreprocess.md

   - FormRecognizer
   - Amazon Textract
   - TesseractOCR
-  - LLMOCR: LLM vision based OCR using the 'genai-LLMAPI' component
+  - Multimodal OCR: LLM vision based OCR using the 'genai-LLMAPI' component
 * <b>preprocess-end</b>: This component, is the previous step before indexing.
 Its function is to check in redis if the process went right to write the message in the 'genai-infoindexing' component.

 Finally, the supported document formats for this process are: pdf, jpeg, jpg, png, txt, docx, xls, xlsx, pptx